HEEJOWOO/OCR_Project/README.md

 # OCR_Project

-Character detection and character recognition using YoLO v4 and RARE
+Character detection and character recognition using YOLO v4 and RARE